www.wormx.org www.wormcontrol.org www.controlworms.org

 Member, MCE - UMES Goat Field Day committee (speaker/presenter/organizer), 2000

-Ex-officio board member for Maryland Pork Producer’s Association 2000-present
+Ex-officio board member for Maryland Pork Producer’s Association 2000-2008

-Southern Sect Animal Science meetings, Small Ruminant Production Session Chair, Feb.
+Southern Sect Animal Sci meetings, Small Ruminant Production Session Chair, Feb.
 2007

 Invited speaker for USDA-ARS AALAC accreditation group (Small Ruminant Management); developed presentation and handouts for graduate students to deliver, Fall 2002